 - Untitled forthcoming book on petitions used to enhance education during segregation.

 One of the initial efforts by the Edwin Washington Project was to identify the location of all former white and “colored” schools, which was not always easy.
 Though a few buildings like Ashburn have been well known, few street addresses or precise maps existed during segregation.
-Project volunteers have traveled about the county, interviewing former students or their ancestors, examining plats and other property documents in LCPS records or in the archives of the Circuit Court of Loudoun County.
+Project volunteers traveled about the county and the country, interviewing former students or their ancestors, examining plats and other property documents in LCPS records or in the archives of the Circuit Court of Loudoun County.
 See also the project’s digital map.

 As the Washington Post and others have remarked, schools associated with Blacks (then called Colored) are disappearing; but many organizations are trying to preserve the available knowledge on these schools.
 We have seen this in Rustberg, Virginia where the Black community is preserving and improving the largest cluster of Rosenwald schools in the country.
 In Fredericksburg, Texas, a valiant effort is underway to return the old school house to its original location, next to the former “colored” school.

-In Loudoun County, VA, efforts are under way to preserve Douglass, the first Black High School Building and the Leesburg Training Center.
+In Loudoun County, VA, the Edwin Washington Society has been a key partner in efforts to preserve Douglass, the first dedicated Black High School Building, as well as the Leesburg Training Center.
 Waterford, VA has preserved and maintains a former “colored” school.
 Sadly, most have largely been forgotten, torn down, or repurposed as residences, art studios, churches, etc. The public has had little access to documentation, including even the addresses, so this kind of research became a priority for the Edwin Washington Project.